 Lan (LAN) Airlines SA regained its status as the best airline stock when adjusting for volatility, a distinction it lost after agreeing to buy Tam SA (TAMM4) almost two years ago, on prospects that a foothold in Brazil will fuel earnings growth.

 Lan, the world’s safest airline investment over the past decade, returned 1.3 percent in the first quarter this year when adjusting for volatility, the best among 32 major airlines, according to the BLOOMBERG RISKLESS RETURN RANKING.
-Tam SA (TAM), the world’s most volatile airline stock in the decade before the deal was announced, moved up to third place.
+Tam SA (TAM:US), the world’s most volatile airline stock in the decade before the deal was announced, moved up to third place.
 Lan and Tam plan to start a share swap this month after securing antitrust and shareholder approvals for the $3.8 billion transaction, which will form the world’s biggest air carrier by market value.

 Lan has outperformed peers in developed markets by leveraging higher economic growth and less competition in Latin America to post 18 straight years of annual profits.
 The Santiago-based carrier slumped to 13th spot on the riskless ranking in the period from August 2010, when the Tam transaction was announced, through to the end of last year.